haufse/xtremes/docs/source/api_topt.rst

-Reference: HigherOrderStatistics
+Reference: topt
 ================================
 This module is specialized in analyzing the influence of higher order statistics for Maximum Likelihood estimations.

 Overview
 --------

-The `xtremes.HigherOrderStatistics` module provides tools for analyzing higher order statistics and their influence on Maximum Likelihood estimations.
+The `xtremes.topt` module provides tools for analyzing higher order statistics and their influence on Maximum Likelihood estimations.
 It includes classes and functions for handling time series data, extracting block maxima, and performing statistical analysis.

 Classes
 -------